 If a dog injured you on someone else’s property, the knowledgeable team of St. Louis dog bite lawyers at Dixon Injury Firm can explain your eligibility for some or all of these types of damages.
 We can then pursue the maximum amount of available monetary compensation on your behalf.

 Talk to a Dog Bite Lawyer Today

-For more information on how our personal injury Lawyers in St. Louis can help if someone is bitten by a while on your property, call (314) 208-2808, or contact the Dixon Injury Firm today to schedule a free consultation, and explore the options available to your case.
+For more information on how our dog bite lawyers in St. Louis can help if a dog bit you, call (314) 208-2808, or contact the Dixon Injury Firm today for your free consultation, and we will explore the options available in your case.